Microfluidic PCR, qPCR, RT-PCR & qRT-PCR

 8. Microfluidic single cell PCR & RT-PCR

-The advantage of single cell PCR/RT-PCR is the possibility to quantify and discriminate precisely the genetic expression of every single cells, even if they represent relatively a very small population among the global cell population, without losing it in the averaged genetic expression obtained by assessing all the cells at the cell type.
-Very rare biological events can be thus detected.
+The advantage of single cell PCR/RT-PCR is the possibility to quantify and discriminate precisely the genetic expression of every single cell, even if they represent relatively a very small population among the global cell population, without losing it in the averaged genetic expression obtained by assessing all the cells at the cell type.
+Very rare biological events can thus be detected.

 a.
 Single cell PCR & RT-PCR with “Continuous” microfluidic devices